qdm12/dns/README.md

 # DNS over TLS upstream server Docker container

-*DNS over TLS upstream server connected to DNS over TLS (IPv4) servers with DNSSEC, DNS rebinding protection, built-in Docker healthcheck and fine grain IPs + hostnames blocking*
+*DNS over TLS upstream server connected to DNS over TLS (IPv4 and IPv6) servers with DNSSEC, DNS rebinding protection, built-in Docker healthcheck and fine grain IPs + hostnames blocking*

 **Announcement**: *Total rewrite in Go: see the new features [below](#Features)* (in case something break, use the image with tag `:shell`)